bdon1990x/minecraft-alaina/docs/final.md

 If both of these conditions are true then a voxel is placed at the points.
 The output of the script is a 3D matrix with dimensions of 30x30x30; the matrix is binary encoded, meaning that the entries that are 0 signify an empty block and the entries that are 1 signify a cube.

 The model we use is a Wasserstein generative adversial netowrk (WGAN).
 We found this model provided us with better quality generations as compared to when we used a normal GAN model in our status report.
 The WGAN differes from a normal GAN in several ways.
 Firstly, it utilizes a Wasserstein loss function where as previously we used binary cross entropy.
-Wasserstein loss is defined using this function:
+Wasserstein loss is defined here:

 ![image1](Images/Wasserstein_Loss.png?raw=true)

+By doing so the discriminator is replaced with a critic.
+Tnstead of determing whether is real or fake the critic will score the input based on the realness of the input.
+The generator now trains to minimize the difference in score between real and generated voxel models.
+Overall, this makes the model more stable and less sensitive to changes to hyper parameters and model architecture.

+Another difference with WGAN's is that the critic model is actually trained more than the generator model.
+In our model we for every time we train the generator model, the critic is trained 5 times.
+The reason for this is to ensure the critic is optimally trained through each step of the training.
+The reason for this is that with WGAN's a the critic must be near optimal otherwise training becomes unstable.
+A poor critic will lead poor assessments of loss on real and generated voxels, which will cause the generator to train inefficiently.
+Therefore we need to ensure the critic is near convergence before training the generator.

+The architecture for the models are mostly unchanged from the status report version.
+The only notanle change being that the critic model has one more convolutional layer.
+This is to reinforcement the critic model to ensure good performance, and also because the critic model is also being trained more.

 ## Evaluation